btoll/tools/README.md

     -s, --src     The location of the assets to archive.
 Defaults to cwd.
     -d, --dest    The location of where the assets should be archived.
 Defaults to cwd.
     -r, --root    The directory that will be the root directory of the archive.
 For example, we typically chdir into root_dir before creating the archive.
 Defaults to '.'
+    --silent      Session will be non-interactive.
+Useful for automation.

 - supports archive formats gzip, bzip2, tar and zip
 - supports pushing archive to a remote server